amitgoswami1027/CognitiveTechnology/README.md

 What knowledge becomes part of the state and what knowledge becomes part of the operators?
 How do we know what an operator application will do?
 How do we know when the goal has been achieved?
 To answer these questions, the next section describes how Soar supports goals, problem spaces, states and operators.

 ### 5. TYING THE CONTENT TO THE ARCHITECTURE
+Architecture must support what is common across many domains, its mechanisms must process a domain-independent level of description.
+What is common across all domains and problems?
+In Soar, it is the decomposition of knowledge into goals, problem spaces, states, and operators that is common across all problems.